pjotrp/bigbio/README.md

 ```

 which takes STDIN line by line, and outputs FASTA on STDOUT.
 This is
-a correct design as the FastaReader and FastaWriter know nothing of
+a better design as the FastaReader and FastaWriter know nothing of
 the mechanism fetching and displaying data.
 These can both be 'pure'
 functions.
 Note also that the data is never fully loaded into RAM.